seirforindia/seirdistrictmodel/README.md

     OPTIMIZER_SECRET_KEY: "",
 ```

-open setup.py and add name of bucket and optimizer bucket name and run:
+open setup.py and add names of 3 buckets which will be used to store processed files and run the script:
 ```
     python setup.py
 ```

 ## Resource Configuration
-Set custom configuration in config/resource.ini
+Set custom configuration in config/resource.ini and should add same bucket names defined in above step.

 ## Building Model